hl7au/au-fhir-base/pages/_includes/au-location-intro.md

 * [Location Specific Practice Number](StructureDefinition-au-locationspecificpracticenumber.html) [<sup>[1]</sup>](http://ns.electronichealth.net.au/id/location-specific-practice-number/index.html){:target="_blank"}
 * [National Association of Testing Authorities (NATA) Site Number](StructureDefinition-au-natasitenumber.html) [<sup>[1]</sup>](http://hl7.org.au/id/nata-site/index.html){:target="_blank"}

 #### Extensions
 No extensions are used in this profile.

+#### Usage Notes
+Locations for mobile services and services delivered remotely by phone or internet should have mode='kind' to indicate that the location is not specific.

+Locations for services delivered remotely by phone or internet should have physicalType='vi'.

+Locations for mobile services should have type='MOBL'.
+Additional types of 'AMB', 'COMM', 'PTRES', 'SCHOOL', or 'WORK' may also be included (in addition to 'MOBL') to indicate that services are tailored for delivery in these kinds of locations.

 **Examples**